econ-innovation/.github/README.md

 ## Assignment 1 : R_basic
 _Dec 1, 2023_
+1. Accept the assignment1 in github classroom : [R_basic](https://classroom.github.com/a/ofOPnAx0)
-1. Related Courses: Lecture 2 for R basic
+2. Related Courses: Lecture 2 for R basic
-2. Requirements: Please refer to the detailed requirements in the document  `Assignment_idaccuracy.md`
+3. Requirements: Please refer to the detailed requirements in the document  `Assignment_idaccuracy.md`
-3. Submission Deadline: December 7, 2023, by 24:00 (midnight).
+4. Submission Deadline: December 7, 2023, by 24:00 (midnight).

 ## Assignment 2 : idaccuracy
 _Dec 4, 2023_
+1. Accept the assignment2 in github classroom : [idaccuracy](https://classroom.github.com/a/OA7YVt1Y)
-1. Related Courses: Lecture 3 for R basic
+2. Related Courses: Lecture 3 for R basic
-2. Requirements: Please refer to the detailed requirements in the document  `Assignment_idaccuracy.md`
+3. Requirements: Please refer to the detailed requirements in the document  `Assignment_idaccuracy.md`
-3. Submission Deadline: December 7, 2023, by 24:00 (midnight).
+4. Submission Deadline: December 7, 2023, by 24:00 (midnight).

 ---